dmauser/azure-routeserver/ars-nhip/README.md

 curl 10.0.1.4

 # Questions:
-# 1) Why do you see packet loss when you run hping3?
+#1.
+Why is there packet loss when running hping3?
-# 2) Why does ping not fail?
+#2.
+Why does ping not fail?
-# 3) Your curl command can work or fail if you re-run them multiple times; why?
+#3.
+Why does the curl command sometimes work and sometimes fail when re-run multiple times?
-# 4) How about Internet Breakout?
-Would it fail too?
-# Internet breakout does not work here because there are requirements covered on task 5.
+#4.
+Would Internet Breakout also fail in this scenario?

-# Keep in mind that the asymmetric issue only affects inspection for private traffic (East/West).
-# North/South traffic does not get affected.
-You can go straight to Task 5 and validate that.
+# Please note that Internet Breakout is not functional due to specific requirements outlined in Task 5.
+It's important to understand that the asymmetric issue only affects inspection for private traffic (East/West), while North/South traffic remains unaffected.
+You can proceed to Task 5 to validate this.

 # (OPTIONAL) Review IPtables and start network captures running on both NVA1 and NVA2